ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 <live-example name="getting-started"></live-example>

-Introductory application demonstrating Angular Classicfeatures.
+Introductory application demonstrating Angular Classic features.
 For more information, see [Getting started](start).

 ### Launching your app

 <live-example name="bootstrapping"></live-example>

-Demonstrates the Angular Classicbootstrapping process.
+Demonstrates the Angular Classic bootstrapping process.
 For more information, see [Launching your app with a root module](guide/bootstrapping).

-### Structure of Angular Classicapplications
+### Structure of Angular Classic applications

 <live-example name="architecture"></live-example>

-Demonstrates the fundamental architecture of Angular Classicapplications.
+Demonstrates the fundamental architecture of Angular Classic applications.
-For more information, see [Introduction to Angular Classicconcepts](guide/architecture).
+For more information, see [Introduction to Angular Classic concepts](guide/architecture).

 ## Tour of Heroes tutorial application